-GUI is graphical based, being advanced and more user friendly than the text-based Command Line Interface.
-Graphical interface was introduced by Douglas Engelbart, Alan Kay in 1981 along with a number of more researchers.
-Successively, Apple came up with LISA, a GUI supporting computer on 19th January, 1983.
+GUI is graphically based, being advanced and more user friendly than the text-based Command Line Interface.
+The graphical interface was introduced by Douglas Engelbart, Alan Kay in 1981 along with a number of more researchers.
+Successively, Apple came up with LISA, a GUI supporting computer on 19th January 1983.

 - Adaptability: For executing CLI, commands need to be memorized and retained in mind which is a challenging task for users.
-GUI on other hand is a visual concept totally eliminating the need to mug up the commands.
+GUI, on the other hand, is a visual concept totally eliminating the need to mug up the commands.

-- Functioning: Multi-functioning of CLI might or might not be possible.
-GUI supports carrying out many tasks at one time.
+- Functioning: Multi-functioning of CLI might or might not be possible whereas, in CLI vs GUI, GUI supports carrying out many tasks at one time.
 E.g. Chrome, Excel, Word, has the ability to multi-task.

 - Complexity: Complicated and long tasks can be well handled by writing some commands in CLI.
 GUI needs some steps to be followed by the user to be able to perform complex tasks.

-- Resources: Only the keyboard and the system do the work in case of CLI, while GUI can interact with mouse, keyboard and also some additional resources.
+- Resources: In CLI vs GUI Only the keyboard and the system do the work in case of CLI, while GUI can interact with the mouse, keyboard and also some additional resources.

-- Running: CLI is faster compared to GUI.
+- Running: In GUI vs CLI, CLI is faster compared to GUI.
 CLI performs faster than GUI.
 Sequence or a script can be prepared of commands to be carried out in CLI while the facility is absent in case of GUI.